foxyproxy/browser-extension/README.md

 ```

 2. Go to Import Tab -> Import from older versions
-3. Import FoxyProxy_sync.json file that you have saved
+3. Import `FoxyProxy_sync.json` file that you have saved
 4. Click SAVE to save the data

-## Downgrade to 7.*
+## 2. Downgrade to 7.*

 Downgrade may retrieve old settings.

 1. Download 7.5.1 (or older) from https://addons.mozilla.org/firefox/addon/foxyproxy-standard/versions/
 2. Click the file; firefox will ask you to install that addon.
-Confirm.
+Confirm
-3. Go to Firefox settings, addons (about:addons), FoxyProxy, check that it shows version 7.*.
+3. Go to Firefox settings, addons (about:addons), FoxyProxy, check that it shows version 7.*
-**Important**: On that same page, set "Allow automatic updates" to off.
+4. **Important**: On that same page, set "Allow automatic updates" to off

-If you upgrade to 8.3+, when it is available at https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/ then the bug will be gone.
+The settings bug is expected to be fixed in v8.3+.
+Check [About](https://foxyproxy.github.io/browser-extension/src/content/about.html) for more information.

-## Wait For Mozilla to Approve 8.4
+## 3. Wait For Mozilla to Approve 8.4

 It should be available in a few days, but we have no guarantee.